 Friends, please join us in urging Congress to protect children and their families by passing the Dream Act and the SECURE Act which would allow Dreamers and those who came to the United States under Temporary Protected Status (TPS) to remain in the country.

-In addition, in September, a federal appeals court upheld the Administration’s decision to terminate Temporary Protected Status (TPS) for immigrants from El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan will remain available for the majority of 2021, without Congressional action, these immigrants, who have built lives and families in the US over many years, could be separated from their families and deported in less than a year.
+Additionally, while Temporary Protected Status (TPS) for immigrants from El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan will remain available for the majority of 2021, without Congressional action, these immigrants, who have built lives and families in the US over many years, could be separated from their families and deported in less than a year.

 Only legislation can provide long-term protections for these individuals.
 In the 116th Congress, the House of Representatives passed the American Dream and Promise Act (H.R.
 6) that would have allowed both Dreamers and those who came to the United States under TPS or Deferred Enforced Departure (DED) to remain in the country.
 This legislation never passed the Senate.